 This statement hardly needs explanation anymore.
 We are going to lockdown for two weeks, stay 6 feet away from everyone, wear a mask.
 Do not visit your family members, do not visit your friends.
 Close your business, go cashless, work from home.
 Take your child out of school.
 We are going to lockdown for 2 months… 6 months… a year.
 We are going to censor opposing opinions over social media.
 Wear 2 masks, now wear 3.
 Take a vaccine, take 2 vaccines, get your vaccine passport… now you need a booster shot.

-A present theme today is that so long as the establishment can provide an ostensible reason, a justification, the people will follow, and often unquestionably.
+A present theme today is that so long as the establishment can provide an ostensible reason, a justification behind authoritarianism, people tend to follow, and often unquestionably.

 What was once a behind-the-counter speciality, as Day said contraception has now become easily accessible.
 Unfortunately in this context, Day was regarding the need for contraception as a means of population control, however, current western laws have made it especially easy for people to access contraceptives.